Rakib0061/Know-git/REDME.md

 <span style="color:yellow">git log :</span> It will show your recent 2 or 3 commit histry.
 - <span style="color:#fff">git log --oneline :</span> show all histry but shortly

-<span style="color:yellow">git reset :</span> It will reset your work.
-If you make stage but want to make reset OR commit want to reset.
+<span style="color:yellow">git reset :</span> How to back on previous commit.

+- <span style="color:#fff">git reset head^ :</span>This command switch your current commit on working direactory.

 - <span style="color:#fff">git reset --soft head^ :</span> HEAD mean your recent commit.
 So command switch your current commit on stage.

 - <span style="color:#fff">git reset head^ :</span>This command switch your current commit on working area.

-- <span style="color:#fff">git reset --hard head^ :</span>This command switch your current on your next commit. what you do with your current commit all are erase.
+- <span style="color:#fff">git reset --hard head^ :</span>This command switch your current on your next commit. what you do with your current commit all are erase. mainly It delete your all new work.

+<span style="color:yellow">git show :</span> It will show what changes do on your HEAD.
+You can chage HEAD direaction.

+- <span style="color:#fff">git reset head~(1 or 2,3..) :</span> If you want to change HEAD possition and see what was done and what was the changes in that commit.